fzer0x/android-control-tool-V2/README.md

 - When tool starts, you get 2 incorrect error messages that the device is not recognized.
 Ignore and Press 2x OK!
 It will be fixed in next Update!

-- Build.prop viewer maybe not work
+- Build.prop viewer maybe not work with all devices

 ## 📦 Requirements